How to defend against Account Takeovers

 Learn about account takeover threats, protection strategies, and detection methods to secure your digital accounts and prevent unauthorised access.

 JA3 is a method for creating fingerprints of SSL/TLS clients.
-Unlike traditional TLS Fingerprinting that focuses on various aspects of the TLS handshake, JA3 zeroes in on the specifics of the TLS client's "ClientHello" packet.
+Unlike traditional TLS fingerprinting that focuses on various aspects of the TLS handshake, JA3 zeroes in on the specifics of the TLS client's "ClientHello" packet.
 This packet, sent by clients initiating a TLS handshake, contains several details about the client's TLS preferences.
 JA3 gathers these details and compiles them into an MD5 hash.
 This hash represents the fingerprint of the client, providing a consistent and identifiable signature.

 JA3 Fingerprinting works by collecting the details from the ClientHello packet, such as TLS version, accepted cipher suites, list of extensions, elliptic curves, and elliptic curve formats.
 It then concatenates these details in a specific order and generates an MD5 hash of this string.
 This hash is the JA3 fingerprint.
 Since different clients (like browsers, bots, or malware) often have unique combinations of these details, their JA3 fingerprints can be distinct and identifiable.